 Successful brands are the ones that align brand goals with existing customer expectations.
 Understanding how you are perceived in the market is an important step in maintaining brand health.

-This can be done through a simple scan of online reviews, search engine results, news articles, social media mentions, etc. In this way, you’ll know how much buzz you are creating, what people enjoy about your brand and what you need to improve.
+This can be done through a simple scan of online reviews, search engine results, news articles, social media mentions, etc. Or, you can ask them yourself with a simple email or (usually better) a quick survey.
+You’ll gain critical insights into the customer experience of your business and get a better understanding of how much buzz you are creating, what people enjoy about your brand and what you can improve.

 4. Evaluate your marketing material